 Hunting is one of many compatible outdoor recreational activities that can occur within and adjacent to the transmission line right-of-way.

-Western Spirit Transmission LLC and the Renewable Energy Transmission Authority of New Mexico (RETA) will acquire an easement from landowners.
-The easement will grant RETA certain surface rights over a specific portion of the property.
+Western Spirit Transmission LLC and NM RETA will acquire an easement from landowners.
+The easement will grant NM RETA certain surface rights over a specific portion of the property.
 Participating landowners will not be asked to sell their land.
 Easement agreements will be negotiated individually with each landowner and will consider many factors including, but not limited to: